-Level-3 products for the planets of the prime sample (see Section 4.2) will be generated by the PMC with inputs from the GOP Team (see Section 5.2.3).
+Level-3 products for the planets of the "prime sample" (see Section 4.2) will be generated by the PMC with inputs from the GOP Team(s) (see Section 5.2.3).

-The ground-based observations for the remaining candidates may be carried out by the community at large as part of the PLATO legacy.
-ESA will invite the community to provide their data and results, to make them accessible also through the PLATO Science Archive.
+The ground-based observations for the remaining candidates may be carried out by the scientific community at large as part of the PLATO legacy.
+ESA will invite these observers to provide their data and results, to make them accessible also through the PLATO Science Archive.

-The release of PLATO data products will be based on the following scheme.
-After the first quarter of observations and delivery of Level-0 and Level-1 products by the SOC to the PMC, 6 months will be required for Level-1 data validation (and updating of the pipeline), while for the following quarters, 3 months will be needed.
-The public release of Level-0, Level-1 and Level-2 products for each observation quarter will be made as soon as possible, but no later than one year after the end of each Level-1 product validation period.
-Three months have been taken here as the data processing unit because it corresponds to the time duration between the 90° rotations of the spacecraft.
+The release of PLATO data products of the "prime sample" will be as follows:

+- 1. After delivery of Level-0 and Level-1 products for the first three months of observations by the SOC to the PMC, Level-1 data validation (and updating of the pipeline) will last for six months; - 2.
+After delivery by the SOC to the PMC of Level-0 and Level-1 products for subsequent three months observing periods, the Level-1 data validation will last for three months; - 3.
+Level-o, Level-1 and Level-2 products for each observing quarter will be publicly released via the PLATO science archive as soon as possible after scientific validation, but no later than one year after each Level-1 validation period, to allow for the consolidation of the planet candidate list and the initiation of the ground-based observations by the GOP Team(s).

+The three months period of observation and of data processing correspond to the time interval between the 90° rotations of the spacecraft.
 The "data delivery" timeline is shown in Figure 4.

+Data products up to Level-2 of targets not included in the "prime sample" will be publicly released within three months of the corresponding Level-1 validation period.

 The identification of the planet candidates and, therefore, the kick-off of the ground-based observations for each target will depend on the quality of the transit detection and on the period of the planet.
-For the most difficult cases of Earth-size planets orbiting a solar-type star at 1 AU, it may take ~2 years to observe and confirm the transit.
-Then ~1 year will be needed for planet confirmation by ground-based observations and ~2 years to carry out the radial velocity observations.
-For shorter period Earth-size planets and for Jupiters or Neptunes from six months to 2 years will be needed to observe and confirm the transit, from 6 months to 1 year for confirmation by ground-based observations and from 6 months to 1 year to carry out the radial velocity observations.
-The timeline for these two examples in the "prime sample" is shown in Figure 4.
-Consequently ground-based observations will continue after the end of nominal science operations, for planet confirmation and for radial velocity measurements as indicated in Table 2.
+For the most challenging cases of planets with ~1-year period, it may take ~2 years to observe and confirm the transit.
+After that, ~1 year will be needed for confirmation of the planet by ground-based observations and ~2 years to carry out the radial velocity observations.
+For shorter period planets, the timeline will be correspondingly shorter, as shown in Figure 4.
+Ground-based observations will continue after the end of nominal science operations, for planet confirmation and for radial velocity measurements as indicated in Table 2.

-Level-3 data of the prime sample (delivered by the PMC) and their ground-based associated observations (provided by the GOP Team) will be publicly released immediately after the publication of the planetary parameters, or as soon as possible but no later than six months after the completion of the ground-based observations (see the examples in the "prime sample" in Figure 4).
-When papers are published by the PMC and/or GOP using data from proprietary targets, the validated data associated with those targets will be simultaneously publicly released in the PLATO Science Archive.
+Level-3 data of the "prime sample" (delivered by the PMC), and their ground-based associated observations (provided by the GOP Team(s)), will be publicly released immediately after the publication of the planetary parameters, or as soon as possible but no later than six months after the completion of the ground-based observations (see the examples in the "prime sample" in Figure 4).
+When papers are published by the PMC and/or GOP Team(s) using data from proprietary targets, the validated data associated with those targets will be simultaneously publicly released in the PLATO Science Archive.

-Ground-based observations data for targets in the prime sample, which are not confirmed to be planets, will also be made publicly available in the PLATO Science Archive as soon as possible but no later than six months after the completion of the ground-based observation programme for each target.
+Ground-based observations data for targets in the "prime sample", which are not confirmed to be planets, will also be made publicly available in the PLATO Science Archive as soon as possible but no later than six months after the ground-based observations for each target have been performed.